-Expect more face masks, double-crossing and, of course, that iconic theme tune as the reboot of the ’60s TV show continues.
+Expect more face masks (the rubber kind), double-crossing and, of course, that iconic theme tune as the reboot of the ’60s TV show continues.

 When are Mission: Impossible 7 and 8 released in cinemas?

-Mission Impossible 7 and 8 are filming back-to-back and set to release in the UK on 23th July 2021 and 5th August 2022 respectively.
+Mission: Impossible 7 and 8 are filming back-to-back were originally set to release in the UK on 23th July 2021 and 5th August 2022 respectively.